St. Bartholomew's Episcopal Church

 Adult Education

---Book of Two Months Club: For May/June we will be discussing “The Serviceberry--Abundance and Reciprocity in the Natural World" by Robin Wall Kimmerer.
-Meetings will be May 14th and June 11th, in person and via Zoom.
+For May/June we discussed“The Serviceberry--Abundance and Reciprocity in the Natural World" by Robin Wall Kimmerer.
+News to come on the next book selection.
 Click here for more information.

 Upcoming Events